incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 ```ruby
 legion501 = stormtroopers.select{ |trooper| trooper.alive and trooper.commander == "Dark Lord" }

 ```

 Well, everything looks fine here.
 Till you click on `alive` in your IDE and are taken to its definition.
-You find out that some newbie trooper has added this code (without tests of course) and instead of assigning a boolean value, they have assigned it integer values.
+You find out that some newbie trooper has added this code (without tests (╥﹏╥)) and instead of assigning a boolean value, they have assigned it integer values.
 "Well, big deal", you think assuming that `0` implies `false` and `1` implies `true` always.
 With that assumption, you begin testing.

 ```ruby
 irb> StormTrooper.all.to_a.select{ |trooper| not trooper.alive }

 ```
 Only to get all the stormtroopers.
 "Surely, not so many can still be alive", you ponder as you begin doubting the library implementation now.